Silverdragon977/Portfolio/README.md

 DONE ----->First setup the file structure and get a homepage working with the words "Hello World" on it make sure CSS and php is working correctly

-DONE ----->Second add webpages with basic structure that will be rewritten in php
+Second add webpages with basic structure that will be rewritten in php

-DONE ----->Third  Implement the navigation bar using php to allow movement to other pages
+Third  Implement the navigation bar using php to allow movement to other pages

 Fourth  Implement the list structure in php like in the ruberic